Meet the team

 • Helps maintain a governance and management environment characterised by accountability, trust, and respect.

-Professor Gangadhara Prusty
+Scientia Prof. Gangadhara Prusty

 Director of Research

-Professor Prusty, a distinguished academic at The University of New South Wales School of Mechanical & Manufacturing Engineering, serves as the Director of Research for ACM CRC.
+Scientia Professor Prusty, a distinguished academic at The University of New South Wales School of Mechanical & Manufacturing Engineering, serves as the Director of Research for ACM CRC.
 He is the visionary behind the establishment of the ARC Training Centre for Automated Manufacture of Advanced Composites (AMAC) and spearheaded the successful bid for ACM CRC.

-• Read Professor Ganga Prustry's Bio
+• Read Scientia Prof. Ganga Prustry's Bio

-Professor Prusty, a distinguished academic at The University of New South Wales (UNSW) School of Mechanical & Manufacturing Engineering, serves as the Research Director for ACM CRC.
+Scientia Prof. Prusty, a distinguished academic at The University of New South Wales (UNSW) School of Mechanical & Manufacturing Engineering, serves as the Research Director for ACM CRC.
 He is the visionary behind the establishment of the ARC Training Centre for Automated Manufacture of Advanced Composites (AMAC) and spearheaded the successful bid for the ACM CRC.

 Renowned nationally for his teaching excellence, Professor Prusty specialises in the nano, micro and macro-mechanics of composite materials, finite element analysis, and automated fibre placement for composite structure design and manufacture.